-Shell and Tube Heat Exchanger with Baffle-cut CFD, A Fluent Simulation Tutorial
+Shell and Tube Heat Exchanger CFD Simulation: Baffle-Cut Analysis in Fluent

-Shell and Tube Heat Exchanger with Baffle-cut CFD, A Fluent Simulation Tutorial
+Shell and Tube Heat Exchanger CFD Simulation: Baffle-Cut Analysis in Fluent

-Figure 1: The 3D model of the shell and tube heat exchanger with six baffles [1].
+Figure 1: The 3D model of the shell and tube heat exchanger showing six internal baffles [1].

 Simulation Process: Modeling Shell-Side Flow and Heat Transfer

-To begin our Shell and Tube Heat Exchanger fluent simulation, we first designed the 3D model.
-We focused only on the shell-side fluid volume, subtracting the space for the tubes and the baffles.
-This geometry was then filled with a high-quality mesh containing 1,471,826 tetrahedral cells.
-A fine mesh is needed to accurately capture the complex flow around the baffles.
+The first step in this Shell and Tube Heat Exchanger fluent simulation was to prepare the geometry.
+We focused exclusively on the fluid volume on the shell side, effectively subtracting the space occupied by the tubes and baffles.
+This shell-side domain was then meshed with 1,471,826 high-quality tetrahedral cells.
+A dense mesh is required to accurately capture the complex flow patterns and turbulence that form around the baffles and tubes.

 Figure 2: Streamlines colored by temperature, showing the zigzag flow path created by the baffle-cuts.